 Bathroom Remodel Project: Millbrae Condominium built in 1978

-Problem: Bathroom is very small, outdated, and doesn’t get a lot of light.
+Problem: Master Bathroom is very small, outdated, and doesn’t get a lot of light.
 There is no exhaust fan and not a lot of air circulation.

 Solution: Remove the wall separating vanity from shower and toilet to open up the space.
 Add an exhaust fan to draw out excess moisture and stale humid air improving the quality of indoor air.
 Replace all bath fittings and fixtures so it is up to date.
 Add tiles to shower wall and replace floor tiles.
 Incorporate additional storage with a shower niche, custom cabinet shelf above toilet and wall niche by vanity.
 Keep existing door and move to the front of vanity so that there is a separate entrance from the master bedroom to the master bathroom.